aminamiah1/AssessmentTracker/README.md

 $ npx prisma migrate dev --name changed-field-type
 ```

+It's important to note that each PR with a schema change should only result in a **single** additional migration (with the exception of release branches obviously).
+This will prevent the migrations folder getting too crowded.
+[Here is a good guide](https://www.prisma.io/docs/orm/prisma-migrate/workflows/team-development) of `prisma migrate dev` in a team environment.

 ### Dangerous migrations

 Some migrations are [explained in the official Prisma docs](https://www.prisma.io/docs/orm/prisma-migrate/workflows/customizing-migrations) as having to be "customised" before being applied.
 "Dangerous" is a good label for these migrations, as they're migrations that may result in data loss - something we want to avoid in production!